 Unlike plain laziness, burnout is based in hard science.
 Many psychologists are lobbying the Diagnostic Statistical Manual (the APA’s collection of proven neuropsychological conditions) to include burnout as a diagnosable and treatable disorder, with its own set of symptoms and physiological effects.

-Burnout was first officially described in the 1970s, and interestingly, the term itself arose from American psychologist Herbert Freudenberger’s observations of drug addicts.
+Burnout wasin the 1970s, and interestingly, the term itself arose from American psychologist Herbert Freudenberger’s observations of drug addicts.
 The blank expressions they exhibited as their flames consumed their cigarettes struck him as the perfect metaphor for an utterly diminished capacity.

 Today, there are psychologists who earn their living specializing in the treatment of career burnout.
 After more than twenty years of research, burnout has been defined as “a prolonged response to chronic emotional and interpersonal stressors on the job, as defined by the three dimensions of exhaustion, cynicism, and inefficacy.”